-- A. Results in the Level Detected column for radiological contaminants and inorganic contaminants are the highest detected level at any sampling point. - For chlorine, the level detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
-The range of results is the range of results of all the individual samples collected during the past year. - C. Coliforms are bacteria that are naturally present in the environment and are used as an indicator that another potentially harmful waterborne pathogen may be present, or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
-When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments. - D. During the past year Lee County Utilities were required to conduct one Level 1 assessment.
+- A. Results in the Level Detected column for radiological contaminants and inorganic contaminants are the highest detected level at any sampling point. - B. For chlorine, the level detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
+The range of results is the range of results of all the individual samples collected during the past year. - C. During the past year Lee County Utilities were required to conduct one Level 1 assessment.
 One Level 1 assessment was completed.
-In addition, they were required to take zero corrective actions and they completed zero of these actions. - E. During the past year Lee County Utilities were required to conduct two Level 2 assessments.
+In addition, they were required to take zero corrective actions and they completed zero of these actions. - D. During the past year Lee County Utilities were required to conduct two Level 2 assessments.
 Two Level 2 assessments were completed.
 In addition, they were required to take zero corrective actions and they completed zero of these actions.